mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

 .. tip::

-  Consider generating a migration plan using the :ref:`mattermost db migrate --save-plan <manage/command-line-tools.html#mattermost-db-migrate>` CLI command when upgrading to have a detailed record of the changes that will be applied to your database.
+  Consider generating a migration plan using the :ref:`mattermost db migrate --save-plan <manage/command-line-tools:mattermost db migrate>` CLI command when upgrading to have a detailed record of the changes that will be applied to your database.
 This can make it easier to revert those changes if you need to downgrade later.

 Upgrade Mattermost Server
 --------------------------